TaurBaLaur/HTML-elements-with-Web-Components/README.md

 ### NOTES!
 - the checkbox is 30x30 px by default;
 - to change the size of the checkbox you need to set the `width` property;
-- the checkbox is and `inline-block` element.
+- the checkbox is and `inline-grid` element.

 Examples:
 ```html